Clayco Future Leaders Fellowship

 Individuals from backgrounds historically underrepresented in opera and arts administration, specifically those who identify as BIPOC, are invited to apply.

-All candidates must complete the online application, which includes submitting a resume, cover letter explaining their interest in the program, and response to brief essay questions.
+All candidates must complete the online application, which includes submitting a resume, cover letter explaining their interest in the program, brief video response to questions, and personal statement.

 Applications will be reviewed, and interviews will take place this summer.
-Successful candidates will be notified in early August 2022.
+Successful candidates will be notified in September 2023.

 Eligible candidates must have completed at least two years of college level work or have equivalent experience in arts or arts-related work (administration, performance, or other related experience).